ayoub-dhibi-ENSL/BTC_project/README.md

     ```

 3. **Set Up Data:**
-    The current version of the project uses the yearly snapshots `orbitaal-snapshot-year.tar.gz` (23.1 GB) from [ORBITAAL](https://zenodo.org/records/12581515).
-Download and extract the data in the `data/` directory, you should get 13 parquet files under `/data/orbitaal-snapshot-year/SNAPSHOT/EDGES/year/`.
+    The current version of the project uses the yearly and hourly snapshots `orbitaal-snapshot-year.tar.gz` (23.1 GB) and `orbitaal-snapshot-hour.tar.gz` (26.9 GB) from [ORBITAAL](https://zenodo.org/records/12581515).
+Download and extract the data in the `data/` directory, you should get 13 parquet files under `/data/orbitaal-snapshot-year/SNAPSHOT/EDGES/year/` and 104823 parquet files under `/data/orbitaal-snapshot-year/SNAPSHOT/EDGES/hour/`.

 ---

-### Timeline
+### Roadmap
 - **Previous steps:**
     - Build a GraphFrame API/Wrapper
     - Build data pipeline (from .parquet to plots)

-- **Current Step:**
-    - Computing graph centralities (= features for GNN)

-- **Upcoming Steps:**
-    - Explore the correlations/mutual information between the centralities
-    - Use graph embeddings to reduce dimensionnality
-    - Build event detection module
-    - Integrate price dynamics comparison
-    - Build visualization module w/ **streamlit**
-    - Finalize documentation and reproducibility features
 ---

 ### Usage